2016 FALL SOCIAL MEDIA INTERNSHIPS

 Tactic: Utilize college students studying agriculture or communications or college students with a general interest in agriculture to increase positive ag presence in social media outlets.
 Selected students would be encouraged to pursue Facebook, Twitter, Pinterest, YouTube, or Instagram– whichever fits their talents and interests – and to explore ways to increase readership, build a fan base, and engage the non-farm public in meaningful dialogue.

-Timeframe: Applications (please include a resume and writing sample) are due on May 1, with interviews being held in Bloomington, IL June 8-12, 2015.
-Selected interns will be notified by July 1 and will begin their social media programs on August 17.
-Students will be required to attend a midterm meeting in Bloomington in September (date TBD) to evaluate progress.
-Receipt of a final report by January 1, 2016 will conclude the internship.
+Timeframe: Applications (please include a resume and writing sample) are due on May 2, with interviews being held in Bloomington, IL May 10-12, 2016.
+Selected interns will be notified by June 1 and will begin their social media programs on August 22.
+Students will be required to attend a meeting in Bloomington on September 30, 2016 to evaluate progress.
+Receipt of a final report by January 1, 2017 will conclude the internship.

 Requirements: Students will be expected to maintain social media outlets like Facebook, Twitter, Pinterest, YouTube, and Instagram.
 At times, students may be required to develop unique and interesting concepts for these outlets in order to develop fan base, post interesting content, increase interactions, and perpetuate positive information about agriculture.
 In most cases, content should be updated daily.
 IL Corn staff will send periodic writing prompts to facilitate the generation of content.
 Additional content will be the responsibility of the student based on web searches, information gained in college classes, or personal experiences.
 Students will also be required to maintain and analyze data on the growth of their readership, fan interactions, and other feedback.

 Compensation: Students will be paid $1,000 for their social media work on behalf of the Illinois Corn Marketing Board.
 This income will be provided in two installments, one at the midterm meeting and one upon receipt of the final report, and will be taxable income.